-In the field, it became immediately clear how self-building of homes, work- and leisure spaces by people without homes is related to the specificities of the urban infrastructure.
+In the field, it became immediately clear how the self-building of homes, work- and leisure spaces by people without homes is related to the specificities of the urban infrastructure.
 Self-building of these spaces is dependent on different types of material and human infrastructures: permanent (e.g. long-term networks of people living in the streets, bridges, roads), semi-permanent (e.g. street markets, empty lots, local vendors) and temporary infrastructures (e.g. self-built homes, people with nomadic lifestyles).
-In Sham Shui Po the different types of living spaces are built under foot bridges, crossings (Image 1) and railways.
-They often are situated on platforms to protect them from insects and humidity.
+In Sham Shui Po the different types of living spaces are built under footbridges, crossings (Image 1) and railways.
+They are often situated on platforms to protect them from insects and humidity.
 They are regularly backed by poles (e.g. of temporary market stands, Image 2) that can be used to attach the constructive elements that support the spaces (in e.g. wood, rope, textile).
-Sometimes, additional roofs or rain protection (e.g. umbrellas, roofs created via strings and found plastic) are created under the bridges to protect from small leaks in case of heavy rain.
-The supporting and overarching structures are generally underused infrastructures that are owned by governments, by preference with a proximity of water, electricity, services and formally organised shelter for people without homes (e.g. during winter) and sanitary infrastructure.
+Sometimes, additional roofs or rain protection (e.g. umbrellas, roofs created via strings and found plastic) are created under the bridges to protect from small leaks from heavy rain.
+The supporting and overarching structures are generally underused infrastructures that are owned by governments, preferably with proximity to water, electricity, services and formally organised shelter for people without homes (e.g. during winter) and sanitary infrastructure.

 Image 1